‘Avatar 2’ continues dominance, tops box office for 7th straight weekend

 “Avatar: The Way of Water” claimed the No. 1 spot on the domestic box office charts for the seventh weekend in a row with an additional $15.7 million, according to studio estimates on Sunday.

-“Avatar 2’s” first-place North American run has only been matched by the first “Avatar,” and, in the past 25 years, bested by “Titanic” (which stayed in first place for 15 weeks).
+“The first “Avatar has only matched Avatar 2’s” first-place North American run,” and, in the past 25 years, bested by “Titanic” (which stayed in first place for 15 weeks).
 All three were directed by James Cameron.

 “James Cameron just keeps ticking off all the records and milestones,” said Paul Dergarabedian, the senior media analyst for Comscore.
 “And it’s still got a wide-open marketplace.”

 Second place went to Universal and DreamWorks’ family-oriented offering “Puss In Boots: The Last Wish,” which made $10.6 million in its sixth weekend.
-The animated spinoff has earned over $140.8 million in North America and was recently made available to stream at home, too.
+The animated spinoff has earned over $140.8 million in North America and was recently made available to stream at home.

 Third place went to Sony’s “A Man Called Otto” with $6.8 million from 3,957 locations.
 The meme-able horror “M3GAN,” a Universal release, snuck into fourth place with $6.4 million in its fourth weekend, bringing its domestic total to $82.3 million.